teddyjesus/predictingSongGenre/README.md

 6. Rock
 7. Reggae

-There are nine audio features I initially fitted in my tree, some of which were dropped after pruning:
+Nine audio features were initially fitted in my tree, some of which were dropped after pruning:
 1. Energy
 2. Danceability
 3. Acousticness